-According to a myth, Mykonos is where Hercules killed the powerful Giants who were real troublemakers on Olympus and angered all the gods.
+According to a myth, this is where Hercules killed the powerful Giants who were real troublemakers on Olympus and angered all the gods.
 It was decided they should be disposed of.

-Hercules managed to drag a few of them all the way to Mykonos (they were invincible while they were at home, Olympus) defeated them and the big rocks you can see scattered around the island are their petrified bodies, it is believed.
+Hercules managed to drag a few of them all the way to the island (they were invincible while they were at home, Olympus) defeated them and the big rocks you can see scattered around the island are their petrified bodies, it is believed.

 2. There is also an interesting myth regarding the name of the island… it was named after a local hero and the island’s first ruler Mykons, the son/grandson of Apollo.
 Because of this, the island was often called “the island of the light”.